ericynt/h26x-playground/README.md

 - print network debug information in every frame

 # Future
-- Look into RTCP and RTSP
+- Look into RTP, RTCP and RTSP
 - Look into MPEG-TS
 - H.264 support